open/close all folders

-Benched Hero: Sugawara used to be Karasuno's primary setter.
-However when Kageyama joins, he gives up his spot as a setter to him.
-Eventually though, they become a sort of team and Sugawara is put in games as a backup for when they need him.
+- Benched Hero: Sugawara used to be Karasuno's primary setter.
+However when Kageyama joins, he gives up his spot as a setter.
+Eventually though, they become a sort of team and Sugawara is put in games as a backup when needed.

-Nice Guy: Sugawara has a very characteristic smile, a reliable nature, and is generally a supportive and considerate person.
+- Nice Guy: Sugawara is generally a supportive and considerate person.
 It’s one of the reasons everyone on the team gets along well with him, from the snarky Tsukishima to the aloof manager Shimizu.

 Favourite food: Tonkotsu Ramen